 Having basic digital skills is essential in our knowledge society.
 For that purpose a series of questions need to be answered.

-What when you're unable to participate in social and political life because of the lack of digital skills?
+What to do when you are unable to participate in social and political life because of the lack of digital skills?

-Will segregation in society grow because of the lack of digital skills, generation differences, accessibility to hardware and internet connection, poverty, people with learning difficulties?
+Will segregation in society grow because of factors such as: lack of digital skills, inter-generational differences, accessibility to hardware and internet connection, poverty, people with learning difficulties?